CALL TO REGISTER – 301-444-4890

 - Learn and demonstrate all dry needling procedures in all body areas to the instructor.

 - Apply dry needling technique to various case scenarios to demonstrate integration of the three previous elements.

 Upon achieving these objectives the learner will be certified to deliver dry needling services safely and effectively to the public.

 - You receive a comprehensive 20 hour, three-day certified course.

-- 20 credits approved by P.A.C.E. through the University of Western States and other state approving organizations.
+- 20 credits approved by P.A.C.E. and other state approving organizations.

 - Class size is limited to ensure clinical competency and confidence.